Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

-With the poll narrative for the assembly poll in West Bengal sharply polarized between the ruling TMC and opposition BJP, the Congress-Left-ISF alliance is fighting to prove the political relevance of the parties in it and is pinning its hopes to be the kingmaker in case of a fractured mandate.
+With the poll narrative for the assembly poll in West Bengal sharply polarised between the ruling TMC and opposition BJP, the Congress-Left-ISF alliance is fighting to prove its political relevance and is pinning its hopes on being the kingmaker in case of a fractured mandate.

-The Congress and CPI-M-led Left Front, which has been pushed to the margins of politics in Bengal after ruling it for 34 long years, has waived their ideological and political differences and came together for the second time after the 2016 assembly polls.
+The Congress and CPI-M-led Left Front, which has beenpushed to the margins of Bengal's politics after ruling for most of the first six decades after independence, came together for the second time after the 2016 assembly polls.

-The Indian Secular Front(ISF) of cleric Peerzada Abbas Siddiqui is the new entrant to the ''unlikely'' coalition of the former rivals of secular, communist and religious forces.
+The newly formed Indian Secular Front(ISF) of cleric Peerzada Abbas Siddiqui is the third partner in the ''unlikely'' coalition of former rivals.

-For Congress and the Left, the Bengal assembly poll this time is a battle for political survival after being squeezed out of the state's poll arena.

-For ISF, a first of its kind political outfit in Bengal formed by a religious leader, it is a fight to prove that it is not a ''one election wonder'' and is here to stay.

-The alliance christened as ''Samyukta Morcha'' hopes to grow at the expense of both the ruling TMC and opposition BJP by eating into their votes.
+The alliance christened as ''Samyukta Morcha'' hopes to grow at the expense of both the ruling TMC and opposition BJP by eating into their vote share.

 The saffron party had pocketed the opposition votes for the past few years in the absence of a credible opposition.

-With ISF of firebrand religious leader Siddiqui in it, the 'Samyukta Morcha' hopes to eat into the 30 per cent minority vote bank, which had since 2011 slowly but steadily shifted to the TMC.

-The minority has in fact acted as a bulwark for the Mamata Banerjee-led party in the wake of the saffron surge in the 2019 Lok Sabha polls.
+The 'Samyukta Morcha' hopes Peerzada's presence will help bolster its share of the minority votes in Bengal.

+Except in north Bengal where the Congress has a large chunk of the minority votes, TMC has been till now been able to garner the largest share of the community's support.
-However, the alliance with ISF has its own set of pitfalls as the Congress and the Left are facing the threat of losing out on the perception of its secular credentials.

-Siddiqui's outfit is being equated with All India Muslim League of pre-independent India and AIUDF in Assam and is in turn pushing towards the consolidation of Hindu votes thus benefitting the BJP.
+However, the alliance with ISF has its own set of pitfalls as the Congress and the Left are being accused of aligning with religious forces who in public perception are akin to All India Muslim League and AIUDF, which may help consolidation of Hindu votes, thus benefitting the BJP.

-Although both TMC and the BJP have blamed the alliance partners for being a ''stooge'' of each other, the saffron camp is happy with ISF's entry into the poll fray.
-It hopes that ISF's advent will break TMC supremo Mamata Banerjee's grip on the minority vote bank, over which it has failed to make a mark despite unprecedented success in the 2019 Bengal elections.
+Although both TMC and the BJP have blamed the alliance partners of being a ''stooge'' of the other, the saffron camp is happy with ISF's entry into the poll fray.
+It hopes that ISF's advent will break TMC supremo Mamata Banerjee's grip on the minority vote.

-Congress leader Pradip Bhattacharya echoed him and exuded confidence that the alliance will come up with ''astonishing results'' and can no longer be ignored.

-''Going by the response we have received, we are confident of winning the election.
-We will be the kingmaker after the poll.
-No one can form the government without our support,'' Siddiqui told PTI.

-Despite a few glitches in the ''rainbow alliance'', the Left Front is contesting in 177 seats, the Congress 91 seats and ISF in 26.
+Despite some infighting, in the ''rainbow alliance'', the Left Front is contesting in 177 seats, the Congress 91 seats and ISF in 26.

-The parties had managed to bag seven and five per cent votes respectively in the 2019 parliamentary poll, which they fought separately.
+The two had managed to bag seven and five per cent votes respectively in the 2019 parliamentary election, which they fought separately.

 The Left Front had failed to open its account, while the Congress had managed to win just two out of the 42 Lok Sabha seats.
 BJP on the other hand bagged 18 seats, just four less than the TMC's 22.